fanf2/kbd/README.md

 Asterisk is tricky.
 The `*` on the BBC micro has 6 points; Open Gorton has 8 points, a bit like the `*` on the BBC Master's numeric keypad (though I think Open Gorton has shorter points).
 Current Gorton Modified keycaps seem to use an 8-point asterisk.
-Gorton Digital has a fairly nice 5-point asterisk, but I stuck with Open Gorton.
+But in the end I chose the nice 5-point asterisk from Gorton Digital.

 ### legend sizes